nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 #### Feeling safe in public space helps people enjoy and use it.

-<a href="https://www.nyc.gov/assets/doh/downloads/pdf/environmental/promoting-safety.pdf"> Whether people perceive their neighborhood as safe can affect how comfortable they feel spending time outside, using parks, and using active transit</a>.
+<a href="https://www.nyc.gov/assets/doh/downloads/pdf/environmental/promoting-safety.pdf"> Whether people perceive their neighborhood as safe can affect how comfortable they feel spending time outside, using parks and using active transit</a>.
 Perceptions of safety can also affect residents’ mental well-being.
 People who live in high-poverty neighborhoods are much less likely to perceive their neighborhoods as safe than people who live in low-poverty neighborhoods.
 Disinvestment can create unsafe conditions over time, which can connect to these perceptions.

 <div class="pullquote my-4">
 <figure class="">